Why is it important?

 If they can’t find a page’s OpenGraph, Twitter Card markup or—if those aren’t available—your title and meta description, they won’t be able to generate a snippet.
 This means your snippet will look bad, and it’s likely you won’t get much traffic from these social media platforms.

-- What I learned about SEO from using the 10 most used JS frameworks (opens in a new tab)—a good article, supported by a slide deck, that describes interesting take-aways.
+- (opens in a new tab)—a good article, supported by a slide deck, that describes interesting take-aways.

 🤖 What do Google bots look for?